 Evart is a very small city located in the state of Michigan.
 With a population of 1,861 people and two constituent neighborhoods, Evart is the 365th largest community in Michigan.

-When you are in Evart, you'll notice that it is more blue-collar than most other communities in America.
-36.11% of Evart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities, Evart isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Evart are a mix of both white- and blue-collar jobs.
 Overall, Evart is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Evart who work in office and administrative support (11.82%), sales jobs (7.66%), and food service (7.66%).
+There are especially a lot of people living in Evart who work in office and administrative support (11.35%), food service (10.70%), and sales jobs (9.61%).

 The people who call Evart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evart residents report their race to be White, followed by Native American.
-Important ancestries of people in Evart include English, Irish, Polish, and Dutch.
+Important ancestries of people in Evart include Irish, English, Polish, and French .

 The most common language spoken in Evart is English.
 Other important languages spoken here include Spanish and African languages.